What Is a Micro Apartment (and Should You Invest in One)?

 The cost of a micro apartment will vary widely based on the specific builder and the area of the country where the apartment is located.
 In general, the rent on a micro apartment is between 80% and 70% of what you would expect to pay for a conventionally sized apartment in that same area.
 Below are some sample rents of micro apartments across the country.

 Micro apartments are usually under 400 square feet, with most ranging from 150 to 400 square feet.
 Many cities, such as New York, Boston, and San Francisco had existing laws in place which put limits on the minimum size of a studio apartment.
-These lower limits ranged from 400 to 600 square feet.
-Some jurisdictions have amended their existing laws to allow builders to build smaller, efficient micro apartments.
+Some jurisdictions, like California, have amended their existing laws to allow builders to build smaller, efficient micro apartments.

 What Type of Tenant Does a Micro Apartment Appeal To?